-A personal wealth plan is the foundation for building wealth but many people delay in making one.
+A personal wealth plan lays the foundation for building wealth but many investors aren’t sure of the steps.

 Why Create a Personal Wealth Plan?

 A personal wealth plan is the first step in reaching financial independence because financial independence is different for everyone.

 Financial independence is truly about as personal as you can get.
 Your own wealth plan will stem from what you want in your life; only you can decide that.

 While many people still see having enough money to retire as the ultimate financial destination, we decided to make financial independence our goal.
 Financial independence happens when you’re living off investments plus any other income streams with enough money for you to live how you want without fear of running out of money.

 Many people think a wealth plan is only about investing in stocks and bonds as much as possible over the years, but it’s so much bigger than that.